Maureen O'Hara: Early life and education

-Born on 17 August 1920, O'Hara began life as Maureen FitzSimons on Beechwood Avenue in the Dublin suburb of Ranelagh.
+O'Hara was born Maureen FitzSimons on 17 August 1920 at Beechwood Avenue in the Dublin suburb of Ranelagh.
 She stated that she was "born into the most remarkable and eccentric family I could have possibly hoped for".
 She was the second eldest of six children of Charles and Marguerite (née Lilburn) FitzSimons, and the only red-headed child in the family.
 Her father was in the clothing business and bought into Shamrock Rovers Football Club, a team O'Hara supported from childhood.

 O'Hara inherited her singing voice from her mother, a former operatic contralto and successful women's clothier, who in her younger years was widely considered to have been one of Ireland's most beautiful women.
 She noted that whenever her mother left the house, men would leave their houses just so they could catch a glimpse of her in the street.
 O'Hara's siblings were Peggy, the eldest, and younger Charles, Florrie, Margot and Jimmy.
 Peggy dedicated her life to a religious order, becoming a Sister of Charity.

 "I was a blunt child—blunt almost to the point of rudeness.
 I told the truth and shamed all the devils.
 I didn't take discipline very well.
 I would never be slapped in school.
 If a teacher had slapped me I would have bitten her.
 I guess I was a bold, bad child, but it was exciting.
 When I went to the Dominican College later on I did not have beaux as the other girls did.
 There was one lad who followed me around for two years.
 He told me at last that he never once dared to speak to me because I looked as though I would bite his head off if I did".